'X-Men' overpowers 'Godzilla' on way to holiday weekend win

-LOS ANGELES/NEW YORK (Reuters) - The “X-Men” mutant superheroes smashed into U.S. and Canadian theaters and collected $90.7 million in ticket sales through Sunday, keeping monster hit “Godzilla” at bay and heading toward a decisive win over a long holiday weekend.
+LOS ANGELES/NEW YORK, May 25 (Reuters) - The “X-Men” mutant superheroes smashed into U.S. and Canadian theaters and collected $90.7 million in ticket sales through Sunday, keeping monster hit “Godzilla” at bay and heading toward a decisive win over a long holiday weekend.

 “X-Men: Days of Future Past” was expected to bring in $110 million by the end of the U.S. Memorial Day holiday on Monday, distributor 20th Century Fox said.
 The movie has already earned a global total of $261.8 million after opening at No. 1 in all 119 countries around the world.